figgiee/Omnidex/FinalProject_Proposal.md

 **PROCESS DOCUMENTATION**

-I’ll be documenting my process thoroughly using the following methods:
+I'll be documenting my process thoroughly using the following methods:

 * **Git Commit Messages:** Regular, descriptive commit messages outlining changes, features implemented, bug fixes, and reasoning behind major decisions.
 * **DEVLOG.md (or PROGRESS.md):** A dedicated markdown file in the root of my repository will serve as a detailed development journal.
 This will include: